tmtsoftware/csw-prototype/apps/containerCmd/README.md

 ContainerCmd
 ============

-This project implements a command line application that takes a config file and starts a container with the given HCDs or assemblies.
+This project adds support for building a command line application that takes a config file and then starts a container with the given HCDs or assemblies.

+See the [csw-pkg-demo](../../../csw-pkg-demo/) project for examples.

 Location Service must be running
 --------------------------------